Retire in Mexico – a Quick Guide for Expats Retiring in Mexico

 As long as you meet the financial requirements, getting your residency visa in Mexico is relatively easy compared to other countries popular with expats.

-• Demonstrate a minimum balance in investments or savings starting at USD $57,000 and up to $73,000 USD for the last 12 months.
-You must provide at least the last 12 months’ bank statements.
+- Demonstrate a minimum balance in investments or savings starting at USD $73,368 USD for the last 12 months.
+This requirement varies by consulate.

 For more information, read our Quick Guide to Residency in Mexico